apache/nuttx/configs/nucleus2g/README.txt

   nsh:
     Configures the NuttShell (nsh) located at examples/nsh.
-The Configuration enables both the serial and telnetd NSH interfaces.
+The Configuration enables only the serial  NSH interfaces.

-    NOTE: As it is configured now, you MUST have a network connected.
-    Otherwise, the NSH prompt will not come up because the Ethernet driver is waiting for the network to come up.
-That is probably a bug in the Ethernet driver behavior!

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.

+  usbserial:
+    This configuration directory exercises the USB serial class driver at examples/usbserial.
+See examples/README.txt for
+    more information.

+  usbstorage:
+    This configuration directory exercises the USB mass storage class driver at examples/usbstorage.
+See examples/README.txt for more information.